 We all can agree that 2020 has been a crazy ride, and the crisis doesn’t seem to end anytime soon.
 I’m no expert in politics or climate change, so I will just talk about the topic I know best – travelling, and how can you still travel in 2021 while taking the least amount of risk.

 Since the coronavirus outbreak, many travel plans have been shattered, flights have been cancelled, and entire regions and even countries have been in complete lockdown, without setting a precise date about when things will be resume.

-Truth to be told, most countries and popular touristic destinations have declared a state of emergency and decided to close down borders, letting only their own nationalities in and most of the times people have been advised, to say the least, to stay at home.
+Truth be told, most countries and popular touristic destinations have declared a state of emergency and decided to close down borders, letting only their own nationalities in.
+Most of the times, people have been advised, to say the least, to stay at home.

 Travelling has suddenly become a non-existing topic because there is no place to go and everything is closed anyway.